Four Ways of Not Writing Software Bugs

-- When making a change, actually taking a step back to think things through.
+- When making a change, actually deeply thinking things through.

 If a Heaven did exist, it would not be a place where we have everything made for us; rather, it would be a place where everything we make is without defects.
-Now, I know a lot about software bugs.
-I’ve written most of them.
-Sometimes nobody notices; at other times they cause serious and embarrassing incidents.
-They bloom like flowers in a meadow.
-They take root in every garden.
-But they aren’t wild: everybody knows who planted them.
-And, if you will allow my stretching the simile to its furthest limits, they make our vibrant industry look like a flower shop.
+I’ve known a lot about software bugs, having written most of them.
+Sometimes no one has noticed, and at other times they have caused serious and embarrassing disruptions.
+They’ve bloomed like flowers in rolling meadows.
+They’ve taken root in every garden.
+But they are not wild: everybody knows who planted them.
+And (excuse my stretching the simile to its furthest limits) they make our vibrant industry look like a flower shop.

 An old joke goes that the chief executive of a large tech company gives a speech in which he asserts that, had cars been developed like software, they would cost a hundredth of what they do now and run twice as far on a litre.
 “Yes”, an automotive exec replies later, “and they would crash once a week and when you call for service, they’d tell you to reinstall the engine.”

 Software is great: it does amazing things.
 But software is also bad: it’s bloated and full of bugs.
 It may not be as buggy as it was twenty years ago, and clearly it was never buggy enough for people not to use it, but it’s bad enough even so.
 You can easily confirm this yourself by searching a news aggregator for “software bug” or “software glitch” and finding, as I now find from the past week alone, articles about 150K arrest records disappearing in the UK, 56K defective cars being recalled, interruptions in the Indian vaccination drive and so on.

 Or to borrow someone else’s words: